-For traditional outsourcing, the firm had been pleased with its current outsourcing provider, Novitex, for a number of years; however, the firm wanted to investigate new market offerings and best practices, ensuring its outsourcing services provider was both an optimal fit for the firm as well as a reliable partner moving into the future as the firm’s needs evolved.
+For traditional outsourcing, the Firm had been pleased with its current outsourcing provider, Novitex, for a number of years; however, the Firm wanted to investigate new market offerings and best practices, ensuring its outsourcing services provider was both an optimal fit for the Firm as well as a reliable partner moving into the future as the Firm’s needs evolved.

-Mattern performed a complete on-site assessment of their outsourced services and equipment at each of the 5 office locations.
-This included a review of the outsourcing vendor’s staffing levels, workflows, processes, and equipment.
-For off-site records, Mattern reviewed the firm’s contracts with its off-site records providers, all its off-site records activities, and entered discussions with key staff to determine the firm’s plans for records retention policies.
-It was discovered during this process that the firm was owed approximately $73,000 in
+Mattern performed a complete on-site assessment of their outsourced services and equipment at each of the five office locations.
+This included a review of the outsourcing service provider’s staffing levels, workflows, processes, and equipment.
+For off-site records, Mattern reviewed the Firm’s contracts with its off-site records providers, examined all its off-site records activities, and entered discussions with key staff to determine the Firm’s plans for records retention policies.
+It was discovered during this process that the Firm was owed approximately $73,000 in